 We generally have obtained environmental assessment reports, or reviewed assessment reports undertaken by others, for most of our manufacturing sites at the time of acquisition or leasing.
 Such assessments may not reveal all environmental liabilities, and current assessments are not available for all sites.
 In addition, some of our operations involve the use of hazardous substances that could cause environmental contamination.
 Although if deemed necessary, we may investigate, remediate or monitor air, soil and/or groundwater contamination at some of our owned or leased sites, we may not be aware of, or adequately address, all such conditions, and we may incur significant costs to perform such work in the future.
 In many jurisdictions in which we operate, environmental laws impose liability for the costs of removal, remediation or risk assessment of hazardous or toxic substances on an owner, occupier or operator of real estate, even if such person or company was unaware of or not responsible for the discharge or migration of such substances.
-In some instances where soil or groundwater contamination existed prior to our ownership or occupation, landlords or former owners may have retained some contractual responsibility or regulatory liability, but this may not provide sufficient protection to reduce or eliminate liability to us.
+In some instances where soil or regulatory liability, but this may not provide sufficient protection to reduce or eliminate liability to us.
 Third-party claims for damages or personal injury are also possible and could result in significant costs to us.
 Moreover, current remediation, mitigation and risk assessment measures may not be adequate to comply with future laws.